nokyotsu/parrots/en/2_komodo.md

 > I can't remember where I put them.
 There's some tea but it's not very good.
 > Anyway, sit down for heaven's sake.
 >
-> ``So, you're going to Komodo.
+> "So, you're going to Komodo.
 Well, I don't know why you want to do that but I
 > suppose you have your reasons.
 There are fifteen different types of snake on
 > Komodo, and half of them are poisonous.
 The only potentially deadly ones are
 > the [[Russell's Viper]], the [[Bamboo Viper|Trimeresurus stejnegeri]]
 > and the [[Indian Cobra]].
 >
-> ``The Indian cobra is the fifteenth deadliest snake in the world, and all the
+> "The Indian cobra is the fifteenth deadliest snake in the world, and all the
 > other fourteen are here in Australia. ((Laughter.))
 That's why it's so hard
 > for me to find time to get on with my hydroponics, with all these snakes all
 > over the place.
 >
-> ``And spiders.
+> "And spiders.
 The most poisonous spider is the [[Sydney funnel-web]], we get
 > about five hundred people a year bitten by spiders.
 A lot of them used to
 > die, so I had to develop an antidote to stop people bothering me with it all
 > the time. ((Laughter.))
 Took us years.
 Then we developed this snake bite